Anita means grace. Hey, don’t look at me, I didn’t choose my name.

 Wine: I discovered the world of wines rather late in life, but have really enjoyed exploring different varieties from the world over.
 To find out a little more about it, I completed my WSET level 1 Certification in Wines, which is the first step to stepping into the wine world.
 Right now, I am content with just trying different wines whenever I get a chance.

 Creative arts: Jewelry/Ceramics: I have dabbled in art occasionally.
 My mom, who I think is superbly talented (she embroidered whole sarees, is a pro at flower arrangements, makes candles, paints) and she obviously passed on her genes to both her daughters.
 But maybe in smaller doses.
 My sister happened to get more of it.
-She is herself an extremely gifted artist, who started as a chef and is now a potter, who does some amazing wood fired ceramics.
+She is herself an extremely gifted artist, who started as a chef and is now a potter, who does some amazing wood fired ceramics based in Pondicherry.
 Check out her work here.
 I dabbled in painting (I even learnt techniques from an artist called CS Pant in Mumbai).
 I no longer paint, but a couple of years ago discovered beads and jewelry.
-I also got interested in clay, when I started the MyArtitude venture, primarily to help showcase my sister’s work.
+Additionally, I got interested in clay, when I started the MyArtitude venture, primarily to help showcase my sister’s work.
 I did a course in Clay Station (Bangalore), Manassas Clay (Virginia) and currently practice at Higher Fire Studios (San Jose).
-With more exposure, I began to appreciate more the art of turning something shapeless, into a work of art or a functional form.
-Even something as simple as a cup, takes a potter hours to fine tune and produce.
-My personal interests currently are in handbuilding, altering forms and textures and techniques like sgraffito, slip trailing, carving and painting with underglazes.
+I also do camps and after school art programs art with the Art & Soul Music Studio and will be teaching a 6 week course at Higher Fire.
+My personal interests currently are in surface decoration, altering forms and textures and techniques like sgraffito, slip trailing, carving and painting with underglazes.

 If you love handmade and appreciate functional work, my sister does take orders which are shipped from her base location in Pondicherry.
 You can contact me through my form here.